CJC History

 This history was initially compiled in 2013.
 Quite a few people have been consulted, but many holes remain in our story, and there may be some errors.
 There will certainly be differences of opinion!
 If you have something to contribute, please email it to Laura.
 Be sure to let me know how to get in touch with you if clarification is needed.

-Newsflash, 6/1/2023!
-An old document has just been discovered: Lesli Sachs and Julie Batz compiled a CJC history from 1989 to 2011.
-Eventually, that information will be synchronized into the following, but in the meantime, have a look!
+In June of 2023, an old document was discovered: Lesli Sachs and Julie Batz compiled a CJC history from 1989 to 2011.
+Have a look!

 (Here’s a few quick links for specific stories – CJC Presidents, CJC Clergy, Our Torah & Ark)